keefmarshall/BLImageDataLoader/README.md

     curl -XDELETE http://localhost:9200/bldata

-.. then re-run the laoder.
+.. then re-run the loader.

 Normally, re-running the loaders is non-invasive and should just apply any updates from the source files - hopefully this is a once-off.